Dixie Tavern: 2010s

-The business is owned by Dan Lenzen.
+2020s

 In 2020, during the COVID-19 pandemic, Lenzen worked with the Old Town Community Association to advocate for a "night mayor" to "liaison between hospitality businesses and city government".
 He said the bar suffered economic loss and the neighborhood saw more crime during the pandemic.
 He also joined the Rose City Downtown Collective, described by KATU as "a group of downtown Portland businesses and organizations is asking for help in rebuilding 'the spirit' of the city's core, which has been hit hard by months of coronavirus restrictions and protests".

 In 2021, Lenzen advocated for extended hours, and he and Dixie Tavern employees blocked off nearby streets, a service which had previously been provided by the city for security purposes.
 He was appreciative of the city's efforts to clean up streets ahead of the MLS Cup.
-He hoped the work would continue and said, "Here's a plea to all the people in charge of being able to get activation: we need this, what we’ve done today.
+He hoped the work would continue and said, "Here's a plea to all the people in charge of being able to get activation: we need this, what we've done today.
 We all need this.
 A vibrant downtown is important to the entire region."

+Dixie Tavern hosted a pre-party for Portland's SantaCon in 2024.

 Reception

 In 2014, Drew Tyson included Dixie Tavern in Thrillist's 2014 list of "Portland's 10 (Best?)
 Bad Decision Bars".
 The website's Pete Cottell included the bar in a 2015 list of "10 Portland Bars You Should Avoid Once You're 30".

-Brooke Jackson-Glidden included Dixie Tavern in Eater Portland's 2020 overview of "Where to Throw a Bachelorette Party in Portland".
+Lizzy Acker included the bar in The Oregonian's 2017 list of "23 places to go dancing in Portland".
+Brooke Jackson-Glidden recommended Dixie Tavern in Eater Portland's 2020 overview of venues for a bachelorette party.
 She wrote, "Country fans know Dixie is the place to be for dancing, but the bar dips its toes into other styles of music so everyone can have a good time.
 Plus, Dixie can host big parties, for those looking for their own space among the ruckus."